 If you have small children, buy them reading glasses as soon as they begin doing coloring books and reading.
 That small step for children will free them from the optical industry's lucrative clutches and provide them with a Giant Leap into good vision and good health.

 == == == == == == == == == == == == == == == == == == == == ==

 9. CLOSING NOTES:

 = = = = = = = = = = = = = = = = = = = = = =

-Thanks to all of you for providing the chemistry which has made this site a success. — Especially those of you who have graciously allowed us to show photos of you and by you on this website — you're looking good!
+Thanks to all of you for providing the fodder which has made this site a success. — Especially those of you who have graciously allowed us to reprint your emails and show photos of you and by you on this website — you're looking good!

 In 2012, its twelfth year of existence, the doyletics website topped Nine Million Visitors.
-By the Second Quarter of 2013, we expect to top TEN MILLION VISITORS ! ! !
+As expected, in the Second Quarter of 2013, we topped TEN MILLION VISITORS ! ! !

-As of May 1, 2013 we will have received over 9.98 MILLION VISITORS to the Doyletics Website since its inception in August 1, 2001, almost TWELVE YEARS AGO.
-About 800 Thousand in the past 12 months.
+As of December 3, 2013 we will have received over 10.4 MILLION VISITORS to the Doyletics Website since its inception in August 1, 2001, over twelve years ago.
+About 720 Thousand in the past 12 months.
 We are currently averaging about 60,000 visitors a month.
 A Visitor is defined as a Reader who is new or returns after 20 minutes or more has passed.
-The average is one visitor for every 10 Hits.
+The average is about one visitor for every 10 Hits.